Skip To Main Content

 Overview

-Dual Language Immersion programs bring together native English speakers and native speakers of another language in a unique opportunity for both groups to learn a second language.
-Students are taught in English for 50% of the day and in Spanish or Mandarin for the other 50% of the day.
+Dual Language 2-Way programs bring together native English speakers and native speakers of another language in a unique opportunity for both groups to learn a second language.
 Interactive lessons encourage students from both language groups to help each other understand, speak, read, and write one another's home language.
 All students gain a second language in this enriched educational environment.

-- Burbank and Schafer Park Elementary Schools (Spanish)
+• Burbank and Schafer Park Elementary Schools (Spanish Two-Way)

-To participate in the DLI Program, we ask for a commitment to learning the second language from TK or K to 6th grade.
-Parents must attend a DLI Informational Meeting and agree to sign a DLI Parent Commitment Form in order to complete the enrollment process.
+To participate in the Dual Language 2-Way Program, we ask for a commitment to learning the second language from TK or K to 6th grade.
+Parents must attend a Dual Language 2-Way Informational Meeting and agree to sign a Parent Commitment Form in order to complete the enrollment process.

 Program Goals